kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ```

 ### Get account status
-Often times you will want to know the status of an account, you can do this easily with `get_status`.
+Often times you will want to know the status of an account; you can do this easily with `get_status`.
 The function expects a single parameter, boolean, if set to `True` all channels and statuses will be printed.

 ```python
 account.get_status(True)